MattLaurie/aws-angular-builder/README.md

       - step:
           script:
           - npm install
-          - ng build -prod -aot -e prod --stats-json
+          - ng build -prod -aot -e prod
           - sh ./deploy.sh
 ```

-Note it is recommended to replace `latest` above in `name: mlaurie/aws-angular-builder:latest` with a specific tagged
-  version.
+Note you can update the image version `mlaurie/aws-angular-builder:1.0.3` used to the tagged version you require.
+  You can use `latest` but please be aware that `latest` will track the latest versions of the tools which
+  may contain breaking changes.

 `deploy.sh`:
 ```